lregnier/faunadb-warehouse-example/tutorial/README.md

 # FaunaDB: E-Commerce Tutorial

+FaunaDB is a distributed database which was built to address technology requirements from modern digital businesses.
+One of its main features is its capability to keep strong consistency levels, typical of relational databases, while offering the the scale and flexibility of non-relational systems.
+Inspired by the [Calvin](http://cs.yale.edu/homes/thomson/publications/calvin-sigmod12.pdf) protocol, maintaining the integrity of transactions in a multi-region environment has been a foundation pillar from day one.

-This tutorial showcases FaunaDB correctness guarantees upon the execution of concurrent distributed transactions in the context of a E-Commerce scenario.
+The current tutorial showcases FaunaDB correctness guarantees upon the execution of concurrent distributed transactions in the context of a E-Commerce scenario.

 > For further information on the multiple consistency levels supported by FaunaDB, please visit following link: [Isolation Levels](https://docs.fauna.com/fauna/current/reference/isolation_levels.html).